 All that’s left is creating a hole for the neck area.

 Repeat the steps for as many onesies as you want or need.
-Pass this around to your galpals so you can be ready to hang the onesies.
+The key is to pass this around to your galpals so you can be ready to hang the onesies.

 Because I had a vintage, thrifted picture frame, there were hooks in the back already so I didn’t need to staple anything.
 If you, however, have a fairly new picture frame, all you have to do is staple the back with a staple gun (be careful!).